Zireae1/snp2genes/README.md

-The project contains files for the paper: "Linkage of nucleotide and functional diversity varies across gut bacteria"
+The project contains bioinformatic pipeline for the paper: ["Linkage of nucleotide and functional diversity varies across gut bacteria"](https://doi.org/10.1101/2025.06.06.658399).